This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Child Ticket Price: $39

 A-Basin is an old school type of ski resort.
-The lodge is an old A-frame, the food is filling and won’t break the bank, and on a normal year, no one will blink an eye if you hang out in the lodge with a toddler for the day.
+The lodge is an old A-frame, the food is filling and won’t break the bank, and on a normal year, no one will blink an eye if you hang out in the lodge with a toddler or a baby for the day.

 It’s the kind of place where no one really cares what you’re wearing, and that you’ll regularly get cheers from the chairlift if you’re doing an awesome job flying through the powder.